Primordial perturbations and non-Gaussianities in Ho\v{r}ava-Lifshitz gravity: Introduction

-In this work, we focus on the perturbation of scalar field.
-Thus, for simplicity we neglect the spatial metric perturbation.
+In this work, we focus on the perturbation of the scalar field.
+Thus, for simplicity, we neglect the spatial metric perturbation.
 We introduce a scalar field, following the strategy in \cite{Kiritsis:2009sh,Calcagni:2009ar}.
-We also investigate the non-gaussianties in this scalar field model in Ho\v{r}ava gravity.
-The basic idea is that, as has been addressed before, the divergence of the speed of light and the scale-invariance of the scalar perturbation in Ho\v{r}ava gravity indicate that there is no need to assume an exponential expansion of the universe and moreover, the traditional slow-roll conditions are not necessary.
-While, it is well-known that in slow-roll inflationary models, non-gaussianty is suppressed by slow-roll parameters \cite{Maldacena:2002vr} and thus too small to be detected ( see e.g. \cite{Bartolo:2004if} for a nice review of non-gaussianties in cosmological perturbations.
-Various models have been investigated to generate large non-gaussianties by introducing more complicated kinetic terms \cite{Seery:2005wm,Chen:2006nt,Huang:2006eh,Arroja:2008ga} or more fields \cite{Seery:2005gb,Langlois:2008qf,Langlois:2008wt,Arroja:2008yy,Gao:2008dt,Gao:2009gd}).
-However, in Ho\v{r}ava gravity, there is no slow-roll conditions, and thus the ``slow-roll-suppressed" non-gaussianities must resume to become large.
-In this work, we focus on the non-gaussianity from the bispectrum, which is defined from the three-point function of the perturbation, We find that, the equilateral-type non-gaussianity is roughly order unity, while the local-type non-gaussianity remains very small as in usual single-field slow-roll inflation in GR.
+We pay special attention to the non-gaussianities in this scalar field model in Ho\v{r}ava gravity.
+The basic idea is that, as has been addressed before, the divergence of the speed of light and the scale-invariance of the scalar perturbation in Ho\v{r}ava gravity indicate that there is no need to assume an exponential expansion of the Universe.
+Moreover, the traditional slow-roll conditions are not necessary.
+While it is well-known that in slow-roll inflationary models non-gaussianity is suppressed by slow-roll parameters \cite{Maldacena:2002vr}, and thus too small to be detected (see e.g. \cite{Bartolo:2004if} for a review of non-gaussianities in cosmological perturbations.
+Various models have been investigated to generate large non-gaussianities by introducing more complicated kinetic terms \cite{Seery:2005wm,Chen:2006nt,Huang:2006eha,Arroja:2008ga} or more fields \cite{Seery:2005gb,Langlois:2008qf,Langlois:2008wt,Arroja:2008yy,Gao:2008dt,Gao:2009gd}).
+However, in Ho\v{r}ava gravity, there are no slow-roll conditions, and thus the ``slow-roll suppressed'' non-gaussianities can become large.
+In this work, we focus on the non-gaussianity from the bispectrum, which is defined from the three-point correlation function of the perturbation.
+We find that the equilateral-type non-gaussianity is roughly of the order of unity, while the local-type non-gaussianity remains very small, as in the usual single-field slow-roll inflation in GR.